shandilyabh/Zeitgeist/README.md

-Zeitgeist is a CLI tool that can be used for article filtering and summarisation. for an Input string, it return a JSON object containing following information: {summary, relatedArticles, keywords, ImageURLs, ArticleDescriptions}
+Zeitgeist is a CLI tool that can be used for article filtering and summarisation. for an Input string, it returns a JSON object containing following information: {summary, relatedArticles, keywords, ImageURLs, ArticleDescriptions}

 tools, libraries and APIs used:
 1. Hugging Face Transformers Library (for text summarisation)